GPS Trackers for People with Dementia

 Whether you’re caring for a parent, grandparent, or other family member with dementia, you don’t have to go it alone.

 Technology like GPS trackers and medical alert systems can help you along the way, and our top pick is Tranquil Watch.
 But it's no replacement for support from friends, family, and community.
-The more help you have from the people around you, the better care you can provide to your loved one.
+The more help you have from the people around you, the better care you can provide for your loved one.

 FAQs